-Jerry Dickey, chairman Professors Harakal, J. H. Korr Richards Associate Professors Dickey Gramer Peckham Assistant Professors Hannum Vick Instructor
+Jerry Dickey, chairman Professors Harakal, J. H. Korr Richards Associate Professors Dickey

-Dott, G.

-Professor Emeritus

-Coy

-Clinical Professor

-Carlton

-Clinical Associate Professor

-Beyer, R.

-Clinical Assistant Professor

-Galvas

-Clinical Instructors

-Samuels

-Teitelbaum
+Gramer Peckham Assistant Professors Dott, G. Vick Professor Emeritus Cov Clinical Professor Carlton Clinical Associate Professor Beyer, R. Clinical Assistant Professor Galvas Clinical Instructors Samuels Teitelbaum

-The Osteopathic Clinical Practice series presents an introduction to the basic philosophy and principles of osteopathic health care.
+The Osteopathic Clinical Practice series, which is described under the Interdisciplinary Studies section of this catalog, presents an introduction to the basic philosophy and principles of osteopathic health care.
 Initial emphasis is on palpatory diagnostic skills and examination for somatic dysfunction.
 Practical training is given in a systematic biomechanical examination of the human body.
-Application of the principles of manipulative treatment of somatic dysfunction is then emphasized, based on individual findings and diagnosis utilizing primarily the method of muscle energy.
+Application of the principles of manipulative treatment of somatic dysfunction is then emphasized, based on individual findings and diagnosis.